Satyam-pal31/StudentPerformancePredictionUsingMachineLearning/README.md

 # StudentPerformancePredictionUsingMachineLearning

-📄 Description:
+## Description:
-This project aims to predict student academic performance levels — Low (L), Medium (M), or High (H) — using machine learning algorithms based on classroom behavior and participation data.
+->This project aims to predict student academic performance levels — Low (L), Medium (M), or High (H) — using machine learning algorithms based on classroom behavior and participation data.

-The dataset includes features such as:
+->The dataset includes features such as:

-Number of times the student raised hands
+->Number of times the student raised hands

-Use of class resources
+->Use of class resources

-Participation in discussions
+->Participation in discussions

-Absence days
+->Absence days

-Background information (grade, gender, etc.)
+->Background information (grade, gender, etc.)

-The project uses five machine learning models:
+**The project uses five machine learning models:**

 Decision Tree Classifier